MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 Q: Can I enforce keeping the Microsoft Defender Core service running as an Administrator?

-A: Yes, you can enforce it by using any of these management tools:
+A: You can enforce it by using any of these management tools:

 - Configuration Manager Co-Management